Call for papers

 Important Dates:

-- Deadline for Submissions: June 30, 2025.
+- Deadline for Submissions: April 30, 2026.
 Please submit your texts via the journal's website using the OJS system at Article submission.
-You may also send your articles to the email address of the volume editor at Marcin Kotras, University of Lodz or to the editorial office of "The Power of Judgement" at Power of Judgement Editors.
+You may also send your articles to the editorial office of "The Power of Judgement" at Power of Judgement Editors.

 Kind regards,